Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Legal Concept Interpretation Evaluator

 \subsection{Baselines}

-We compare our method with two baseline categories: "w/o Interpretation," where the LLM relies solely on its internal knowledge for the Legal Concept Entailment Task, and "w/ Interpretation," where the LLM is provided with an interpretation of the vague concept for the task.
+We compare our method with two baseline categories: "w/o Interpretation," in which the LLM relies solely on its internal knowledge, and "w/ Interpretation," in which the LLM is provided with an interpretation of the vague concept for the task.

 \paragraph{w/o Interpretation} (1) \textbf{Random}: We use random guessing of "Yes" or "No" as a weak baseline.
-(2) \textbf{Zero-shot (ZS)}: The LLM performs the Legal Concept Entailment task in a zero-shot setting.
+(2) \textbf{Zero-shot (ZS)}: The LLM performs the LCE task in a zero-shot setting.
 Specifically, only the legal article $a$, the vague concept $c$, and the fact description $f$ of the relevant case $d$ are provided as input.
 (Shown in the left half of Figure \ref{fig:entailment_example}.)
 (3) \textbf{Chain-of-Thought} \cite{kojima2022}: Using the prompt "Let’s think step by step" to encourage the LLM to generate intermediate steps and improve its reasoning.

 \paragraph{w/ Interpretation}